 ADE will reserve funds for entities that provide all of the required information before the IDEA Entitlement allocations are finished for an upcoming year.
 After October 1, ADE will process and generate actual enrollment and eligibility numbers to determine the allocation.

-When adequate notice has been provided along with enrollment/eligibility metrics, allocations will be generated and awarded with the following timelines.
+When adequate notice has been provided along with enrollment/eligibility metrics, allocations will be generated and awarded within the following timelines.
 If the charter opens or expands on the following dates:

 34 CFR 76.787 defines significant expansion of enrollment